MSkalai1998/bhuvithedataguy.github.io/_posts/2021-02-19-migration-journey-from-greenplum-to-bigquery.md

 psql -U bhuvanesh -h YOUR_GP_IP -d database  -c "COPY (SELECT * FROM myschema.table ) TO stdout WITH  DELIMITER '|' CSV  FORCE QUOTE col1,col2,col3;" | split  -a3 -dl 1000000 --filter='gzip > $FILE.gz' - /export/data/table/table.csv_
 ```
 ### Problem #4 New Line Character(`\n`) with Split Command

 This is not a new problem for data engineers.
 If the row contains the new line character, then the next line will be considered for the next row.
-But in BigQuery we can easily solve it by adding a flag [`--allow_quoted_newlines`](https://cloud.google.com/bigquery/docs/reference/bq-cli-reference#bq_load).
+But in BigQuery we can easily solve it by adding a flag [--allow_quoted_newlines](https://cloud.google.com/bigquery/docs/reference/bq-cli-reference#bq_load).
 But while using the split command it gave me problems.
 I was splitting by 1000000 lines.
 If the 1000000'th line has any new line character, then the values after the `\n` will move to the next file.

-**Example:**
+**Example**
 ```bash
 id, name, address, email
 1, "my name","house name, street \n